Table of Contents here.

-“The truth, Hopper.
+“The truth.
 People who know us – even your mother — understand that you and I are…I don’t have the vocabulary to describe it, but they know.
-And they will love Elizabeth…or if we have another son, whatever you decide to name our son.”
+And they will love Elizabeth…or if we have another son, whichever dead sociologist you decide to name our son after.”

 “What do I get out of this devil’s bargain?”

 “The usual,” Ingrid said.
 “As little or as much as you want.”